gabbo89/EEA2024-2025/docs/2a3a_Bismark_file_descr.md

 ## Methylation call

-The methylation call string contains a dot `.` for every position in the BS-read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts:
+The methylation call string contains a dot `.` for every position in the read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts:
 - **UPPER CASE = METHYLATED**
 - **lower case = unmethylated**